 - Personal vendetta.
 Sexual assault allegations sometimes surface after the conclusion of a romantic relationship.
 False allegations may arise after the conclusion of a friendship, or any other relationship.

 - How we deal with this: During our initial consultation we’ll discuss the status of the relationship.
 You should keep text messages, social media messages, voicemails, and other evidence showing the status of the relationship.
 Did you receive a positive message after the allegation occurred?
 Great.
 That helps us attack the credibility of the victim.

 Hire a top sexual assault defense attorney

 The criminal defense attorneys are Meyer Van Severen, S.C. successfully defend sexual assault cases.
-We’ve handled hundreds of cases involving rape allegations, sexual contact allegations, and sexual intercourse allegations.
-If you’ve been accused of committing a crime involving any sexual allegation, it’s important to get someone on your side immediately.
-Contact Meyer Van Severen, S.C. at (414) 270-0202 to speak with an attorney.
+In fact, we’ve handled hundreds of cases involving rape allegations, sexual contact allegations, and sexual intercourse allegations.

 Hiring a great criminal defense attorney is important in any criminal case.
 But it’s even more important for a sexual assault case.
 In any event, contact Meyer Van Severen, S.C. at (414) 270-0202 to speak with a criminal defense attorney.
 Phone calls are answered 24/7.